iterative/terraform-provider-iterative/docs/guides/getting-started.md

 This command will:

 1. Create all the required cloud resources.
-2. Upload the specified shared `directory` to the cloud.
+2. Upload the specified shared `input` working directory to the cloud.
 3. Launch the task `script`.

 ## Viewing Task Statuses